JiyangJiang/BrainMRIpipelines/ASL/FSL BASIL/README.md

 - For OATS Wave 3 Melbourne and Brisbane data (i.e., pulsed ASL from Siemens), the first of the 101 PASL volumes should be extracted and used as M0 image, and the rest should be considered as tag/control pairs. *fslroi* can be used for this.
 - **Segment lateral ventricles**: Run <code>/path/to/BrainMRIpipelines/misc/bmp_misc_getLatVent.m</code> to extract lateral ventricular mask for calibration.
 For example
 ```
+# Create 'ventricle' folder to keep intermediate files
 for_each -nthreads 8 /srv/scratch/cheba/Imaging/ow4sydAndScsAsl/1* : mkdir -p IN/ventricle

+# Extract lateral ventricles
 for_each -nthreads 8 /srv/scratch/cheba/Imaging/ow4sydAndScsAsl/1* : matlab -nodesktop -nodisplay -r \"addpath\(fullfile\(getenv\(\'BMP_PATH\'\),\'misc\'\)\)\;bmp_misc_getLatVent\(\'IN/m0.nii\',\'IN/t1.nii.gz\',\'IN/ventricle\'\)\;exit\"

+# Copy ventricular mask to the same folder as asl/m0/t1
 for_each -nthreads 8 /srv/scratch/cheba/Imaging/ow4sydAndScsAsl/1* : cp IN/ventricle/rventricular_mask.nii IN/vent.nii

+# Erode ventricular masks - ventricular reference masks should be conservative
+for_each -nthreads 8 /srv/scratch/cheba/Imaging/ow4sydAndScsAsl/1* : fslmaths IN/vent -kernel boxv 2 -ero IN/vent_ero
 ```

 ## "Input Data" tab